 In 2016, Selaocoe formed Chesaba – a trio specializing in music from the African continent, including many of his own compositions.
 He enjoys close collaborations with musicians from a medley of genres, including Bernhard Schimpelsberger, Tim Garland, Seckou Keita, Giovanni Sollima, Famadou Don Moye and Gwilym Simcock.
 He has a close partnership with Manchester Collective, with whom he devised the hugely successful Sirocco programme which has been enjoyed both live and digitally by audiences since 2019.
 In 2020/21, Selaocoe performed at Kings Place, Norfolk & Norwich and Ryedale Festivals, and performed with ensembles including BBC Concert Orchestra at the EFG London Jazz Festival, Manchester Collective and Britten Sinfonia.

-Abel Selaocoe is an exclusive recording artist with Warner Classics and his debut album ‘Hae Ke Kae’ on the subject of home and refuge will be released in autumn 2022.
+Abel Selaocoe is an exclusive recording artist with Warner Classics and his debut album Where is Home?
+(Hae Ke Kae), on the subject of home and refuge, will be released on Friday 23 September 2022.

 Selaocoe completed his International Artist Diploma at the Royal Northern College of Music in July 2018.
 In May 2021, he was announced as an inaugural Power Up Music Creator participant in PRS Foundation’s new initiative to address anti-Black racism and racial disparities in the music sector and in July 2021, he received a Paul Hamlyn Foundation award for his compositional work.

 Abel Selaocoe Vukani Bo!
 (African song about the awakening of a village or greeting song)

 Debussy Sonata in D minor for Cello and Piano

 Schedrin Improvisation on Albeniz

 Abel Selaocoe Di Kae! for Cello and Piano (South African piece about ancestral gratitude)